-The Electronic Stability Control (ESC) system or the Traction Control System (TCS) indicator/ warning light comes on briefly when the engine is started.
+For vehicles with the Electronic Stability Control (ESC) system or the Traction Control System (TCS), the indicator/ warning light comes on briefly when the engine is started.

 If it does not, have the vehicle serviced by the dealer/retailer.
 If the system is working normally the indicator light goes off.